MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-cassandra-as-cosmos-db.md

     * creates a project folder named `DataDemo`
     * changes the Bash terminal into that folder
     * initializes the project, which creates the `package.json` file
-    * adds the npm SDK to the project
+    * adds the cassandra-driver npm SDK to the project
     * creates the `index.js` script file
     * opens the project in Visual Studio Code